College of the Holy Cross: Beginnings

-The school opened in October 1843 with Thomas F. Mulledy, S.J., former president of Georgetown University, as its first president, and on the second day of November, with six students aged 9 to 19, the first classes were held.
+The school opened in October 1843 with Jesuit Thomas F. Mulledy, former president of Georgetown University, as its first president, and on the second day of November, with six students aged 9 to 19, the first classes were held.
 Within three years, the enrollment had increased to 100 students.
 Initially the education was more at the elementary and high school level; later it became a higher level institution.

 Since its founding, Holy Cross has produced the fifth most members of the Catholic clergy out of all American Catholic colleges.
-The first class graduated in 1849, led by the valedictorian James Augustine Healy, the mixed-race son of an Irish planter in Georgia and his common-law wife, a mulatto former slave.
-Healy is now recognized as the first African-American bishop in the United States, but at the time he identified as white Irish Catholic and was largely accepted as such, without denying his African ancestry.
+The first class graduated in 1849, led by the valedictorian James Augustine Healy, the mixed-race son of Michael Morris Healy, an Irish planter in Georgia and Eliza Clark Healy, an enslaved woman of mixed race.
+Healy is now recognized as the first African-American bishop in the United States, but at the time he identified as white Irish Catholic.
 His father sent all his sons north for their education at Holy Cross College; two other sons became priests, and three daughters also made careers in the Catholic Church.
-Healy graduated with his close friend Colby Kane, who would also go on to join the clergy, and was influential in many of Healy's early writings on Eucharistic transubstantiation.

 Fenwick Hall, the school's main building, was completely destroyed by fire in 1852.
 Funds were raised to rebuild the college, and in 1853 it opened for the second time.

 Petitions to secure a charter for the college from the state legislature were denied in 1847 for a variety of reasons, including anti-Catholicism on the part of some legislators.
 The increased rate of immigration from Ireland during the famine years roused resistance from some residents of Massachusetts.
 Initially, Holy Cross diplomas were signed by the president of Georgetown University.
 After repeated denials, a charter was finally granted on March 24, 1865, by Governor John Albion Andrew.

-World War II
+Modern history

-During World War II, College of the Holy Cross was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.
+During World War II, College of the Holy Cross was one of 131 colleges and universities that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.